codecurious-bln/basic-curriculum/attendee_tutorial.md

 and include details on the order of routes and their relation to static files.</span>

 ## 6: Add Geolocator and Google Maps
-To mark your location on the map, we need to add two gems: one to calculate your position, one to display it on the map.
+To indicate a location on the map, we need to add another gem which will convert a human readable address into location information as used by the map itself, defined in latitude and longitude values.
-Let's start with implementing the geolocation to the attendee profile.
+Let's start by adding some code to the attendee profile which will will handle this conversion automatically for us.

 Open **Gemfile** in the project and add

     gem 'geocoder'
-    gem 'gmaps4rails'

 under the line